Rose22/arch_bootstrap_steamos_vr/README.md

 This script turns any minimal arch linux install into a steamOS-like setup that has built in VR support using wivr.
 Ensure the multilib repository is enabled in your minimal arch linux installation before you use this script!

+It's a very minimal install, that is laser focused on providing the best and most performant linux VR experience possible.

 It installs:

 - steam running on it's own user account, in gamescope, in steamOS mode (with the steamOS ui)